Healthcare & Health Insurance in Thailand

 When we asked about emergency services, members in Thailand wrote:

 "Emergency services in Thailand are generally reliable and efficient.
 In the event of an emergency, you can call the national emergency number 1669 to request an ambulance.
 The operator will ask for your location and the nature of the emergency, and will dispatch an ambulance to your location.
-The ambulance will be staffed with medical personnel who can provide basic medical care and transport you to the nearest hospital," explained one expat in Thailand.
+The ambulance will be staffed with medical personnel who can provide basic medical care and transport you to the nearest hospital," explained one person living in Thailand.

 Will I need to travel to see a specialist?

 "Thailand is renowned for having some of the best medical care in the world, with many of the major cities having a great selection of medical specialists.
 Bangkok is the country's largest city and is home to some of the most advanced medical facilities, including top-notch private hospitals, some with international accreditation.
 Chiang Mai, in the north of Thailand, has also become an established medical hub, boasting a range of internationally certified physicians and an array of treatments and surgeries.
 Phuket, in the south of the country, is known for specializing in cosmetic and plastic surgery, as well as a range of general practitioners and specialists.
-Other cities and areas with a good selection of specialists include Pattaya, Hua Hin, and Hat Yai," explained one person living in Thailand.
+Other cities and areas with a good selection of specialists include Pattaya, Hua Hin, and Hat Yai," explained one expat living in Thailand.

 Are common prescription medications available in Thailand?